|

 least an hour.

-Recommended tension is 20-23lbs depending on your level.
+Recommended tension is 20-23lbs for beginners.
 Some extreme

-tension, the easier it is for the string and racket to break especially
+tension, the easier it is for the string to snap especially

 when you hit the wrong spot.
 However, the feeling is good when you

 work and your arm positioning.
-Has to be straight and use your wrist to
+Has to be near straight and use your

 spin the shuttle a little.

-wrist power and press firmly while smashing (for accuracy).
-Just
+wrist power and hold firm at 80% level while smashing (for accuracy).

 practice it.
 It will save you lots of smashing energy.
 Also gives you